 When facing energy challenges, people empower themselves every day by finding creative strategies to take control of their energy use.
 Still, every year millions of Americans struggle to meet their basic energy needs.
 Nearly 25 million families (or 20% of all U.S. households) must make painful choices between buying food and medications or paying their utility bills.

 Empowered is a project with artist Tonika Johnson that uplifts the stories of the people experiencing energy insecurity.
 We wanted to move beyond the numbers and dollar signs of ‘affordability’ and share the lived experiences of real people.
 Experiencing energy insecurity often means more than just being unable to pay your bills – it can mean feeling uncomfortable in your home, sacrificing food or medications to pay for utilities, and living with the chronic stress of a possible shut-off.
+Energy insecurity is also often intertwined with housing insecurity and housing deficiencies like inefficient buildings that result in increased utility bills and greater financial burden for the household.

 Building Electrification and Decarbonization